pepollms/tracker/_doc/op_4_setup_and_config.md

 ~~~

 It will prompt for a filename wherein to save the key and a passphrase.
-The filename could be renamed if necessary.
+The user may opt to use the default filename or provide a custom filename.
-The passphrase asked whenever adding the SSH key to the ssh-agent.
+The passphrase will be asked whenever adding the SSH key to the ssh-agent.

-#### Adding SSH Key to `ssh-agent` {#section-add-ssh-key-to-ssh-agent}
+#### Adding SSH Key to SSH Agent {#section-add-ssh-key-to-ssh-agent}

-Add the SSH private key to the ssh-agent.
+Add the SSH private key to the SSH agent.

 The following command assumes that the SSH key is in the `~/.ssh` directory and the key name is `github_pepollms_rsa`.